Lu Su: Nearly leaving Jiangdong

 In 200, after Sun Ce was assassinated, his younger brother Sun Quan succeeded him as the warlord controlling the Jiangdong territories.
 When Lu Su arrived in Wu Commandery, Zhou Yu told him, "In the past, Ma Yuan once told Emperor Guangwu, 'In this era, not only do lords choose their subjects; subjects also choose the lords they wish to serve.'
 The new lord [Sun Quan] welcomes and respects persons of virtue and talent.
 He has recruited many extraordinary people.
 Besides, I also heard a saying that in the past, philosophers predicted that the successor to the Liu clan's empire [the Han dynasty] will rise in the southeast.
 As you can see, these events are already in motion.
 This is the time for heroes to rise up and showcase their talents and abilities, and contribute to the construction of a new empire to receive the Mandate of Heaven.
-Having said this, I don't think you need to take Liu Ye's words to heart."
+Having said this, I don't think you need to take Liu Ziyang's words to heart."
 Lu Su heeded Zhou Yu's advice and remained in Jiangdong.
-(Note: In vol.63 of Zizhi Tongjian, Sima Guang dated Liu Ye's killing of Zheng Bao to the 4th year of the Jian'an era (c.199), while dating Zhou Yu's persuasion of Lu Su to stay in Jiangdong to the 5th year of said era (c.200).
-In the record of the incident found in Tongjian, the account was very brief, with no mention of Liu Ziyang (鲁肃将北还，周瑜止之，因荐肃于权曰：“肃才宜佐时，当广求其比以成功业。”...).
-In vol.03 of Zizhi Tongjian Kaoyi, Sima Guang expressed his skepticism that the "Liu Ziyang" mentioned in Lu Su's biography in Sanguozhi was referring to Liu Ye.
+(Note: In Zizhi Tongjian, Sima Guang dated Liu Ye's killing of Zheng Bao to the 4th year of the Jian'an era (c.199), while dating Zhou Yu's persuasion of Lu Su to stay in Jiangdong to the 5th year of said era (c.200).
+In the record of the incident found in Tongjian, the account was very brief, with no mention of Liu Ziyang.
+In Zizhi Tongjian Kaoyi, Sima Guang expressed his skepticism that the "Liu Ziyang" mentioned in Lu Su's biography in Sanguozhi was referring to Liu Ye.
 Sima Guang argued that Lu Su was about to join Zhou Yu, and by extension, Sun Quan.
 Thus, Sun Quan could also help persuade Lu Su to stay.
 According to the account in Liu Ye's biography in Sanguozhi, Liu killed Zheng Bao and Zheng Bao's troops subsequently joined Liu Xun.
 Liu Xun was then defeated by Sun Ce.
-If "Liu Ziyang" was indeed Liu Ye, then the chronology of events would not make sense. (肃传曰刘子杨招肃往依郑宝. 肃将从之瑜, 以权可辅止肃. 按刘晔杀郑宝以其众与刘勲, 勲为策所灭, 宝安得及权时也.))
+If "Liu Ziyang" was indeed Liu Ye, then the chronology of events would not make sense.)